KilledByAPixel/OS13k/README.md

 - For now don't worry about submitting fully minified versions of your code, just keep it clean
 - I will make a separate folder specifically for our minified build
 - There is very little overhead for OS13k function call names, remember this will be zipped

+### Games
+- JS13k is a game development competiion, so games are one of the main things we need
+- Don't put music in your games, music will be handled by music specific apps
+- This way players can mix and match music with games!
+- You can use dweets and shadertoys to make games too

 ### Shadertoys and Dweets
 - Programs with the extension .shader.js or .dweet.js will automatically load as dweets or shadertoys!